 Click for more photos of the Waterland area.

 Try to include Durgerdam, Ransdorp, Holysloot in your ride.
-You can do a round trip of about 21 kilometers including these towns.
-See my Google Map.
+You can do a round trip of about 29 kilometers including these towns.
+See my Google Map; it starts off with the free ferry from Central Station to IJplein (not the other ferries).
 I also marked some nice spots for coffee / lunch, and a beer at a brewery/windmill in central Amsterdam at the end.

 Optional addition 1: fishermen’s towns